cdaringe/webjerk/packages/webjerk-snaps/README.md

   - the *_only current supported adapter_* is [webjerk-snaps-adapter-puppeteer](https://github.com/cdaringe/webjerk/tree/master/packages/webjerk-snaps-adapter-puppeteer).
   - the [saucelabs adapter](https://github.com/cdaringe/webjerk/tree/master/packages/webjerk-saucie) needs rework!
 - creates a new reference image set _or_ compares the captured images to a reference set
-  - on comparison failure (optionally) [generates a static website highlighting the failed comparisons](https://github.com/cdaringe/webjerk-image-set-diff-reporter).  this is handy if you you want your CI to deploy the site somewhere for public viewing.
+  - on comparison failure (optionally) [generates a static website highlighting the failed comparisons](https://github.com/cdaringe/webjerk-image-set-diff-reporter).  this is handy if you want your CI to deploy the site somewhere for public viewing.

 this type of testing is somtimes also called CSS testing or screenshot testing.